-Pupil's Name: Form:

-Absence requested from (start date): To (end date) :

-Reason for this request:

-I request permission for my child to be absent from

-disrupt my child's learning and I will ensure that my child completes all work that they miss as a result of their absence.
-I understand that if my child misses an external examination through absence I will be required to pay for

-the examination fees.

-I am aware that my child will be removed from school roll if he/she is out of school for more than 20

-consecutive days, and details of any holiday tak en will be passed on to the Ed ucation Welfa are Service.

-Signed (Parent/Guardian): Date:
+Absence requested from (start date): To (end date): Reason for this request: I request permission for my child to be absent from school on the above dates.
+I understand that this absence will disrupt my child's learning and I will ensure that my child completes all work that they miss as a result of their absence.
+I understand that if my child misses an external examination through absence I will be required to pay for the examination fees.
+I am aware that my child will be removed from school roll if he/she is out of school for more than 20 consecutive days, and details of any holiday taken will be passed on to the Education Welfare Service.
+Parent 1/carer 1 full name: Parent 1 / carer 1 relationship to child: Parent 1 / carer 1 date of birth: Parent 1 / carer 1 phone number: Parent 1 / carer 1 address and postcode: Parent 2/carer 2 full name: Parent 2 / carer 2 relationship to child: Parent 2 / carer 2 date of birth: Parent 2 / carer 2 phone number: Parent 2 / carer 2 address and postcode: Signed (Parent/Guardian): Date:

-For school use only

-Date received:

-Attendance percentage to date: Year 7 Year 8 Year 9 Year 10 Year 11

-Previous requests: Year 7 YES Year 8 YES Year 9 YES Year 10 YES Year 11 YES

-NO NO NO NO NO

-Request approved/denied: APPROVED DENIED

-Signed: Date parent re.

-Oigned. informed of decision: